akihikodaki/dts/test_plans/generic_flow_api_test_plan.rst

 Test Case: 64 queues
 ========================

-This case is designed for NIC(niantic).
+This case is designed for NIC(82599).
 Default use 64 queues for test

 Launch the app ``testpmd`` with the following arguments::